insightsengineering/JointSurvivalModels.jl/paper/paper.md

 aas-journal: Astrophysical Journal <- The name of the AAS journal.
 ---

+# Summary
+This software implements a numerical approach to define a distribution based on the description of the hazard function from survival analysis.
+In particual this allows to define joint models of time to even data and longitudinal measurements.
+Using numerical integraion the likelihood of events can be calculated, allowing Bayesian inference frameworks to sample the posterior distribution of the model's parameters.
+Additionally, this implementation is capable of generating samples of joint models.
+This allows its use in simulations, which are common in Bayesian workflows [@BayesianWorkflow].

 # Statement of need

 In biostatistics and clinical statistics, the joint modeling of longitudinal observations and time-to-event data is essential for a comprehensive understanding of biomedical phenomena [@Kerioui2020].
-This software implements a numerical approach for the distribution of joint models, allowing Bayesian inference frameworks to sample the posterior distribution of the model's parameters.

 A distinct advantage of this software is its ability to use non-linear dynamics in longitudinal data analysis, a feature not available in comparable software.
 The complex relationships of biological processes and threshold effects often make the longitudinal model non-linear.
 The capability of working with non-linear joint models significantly enhances the modeling of intricate datasets where linear models fail to capture the nuances of the relationship between longitudinal and survival outcomes.

 The current landscape of software for joint models primarily consists of R packages such as JMbayes [@JMbayes], rstanarm [@rstanarm], joineR [@joineR], JM [@JM] or the SAS macros %JM [@SAS:JM] and %JMfit [@SAS:JMfit].
 These packages typically limit the longitudinal model to linear or specific parametric forms.
 In contrast, this software allows the use of any longitudinal and survival model, provided the joint model fulfills continuity and certain smoothness characteristics for numerical procedures.
 Such flexibility is crucial for researching complex biological processes.
-Additionally, this implementation is capable of generating samples of joint models.
-This allows its use in simulations, which are common in Bayesian workflows [@BayesianWorkflow].

 # Formulation